yuburoll/promicroReversiblePad.pretty/README.md

 - ViaUnconnected: provided with vias, but unconnected.
 - OuterPad: Pads are positioned outer side of promicro.

+this uses promicro symbol of [kbd library by foostan](https://github.com/foostan/kbd).

 ## ReversiblePad
 ![1](images/padFootprint.png)
 ![2](images/padFootprintPhoto.jpg)